u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/navigation.rst

 Default
 =======

-Odoo automatically generates some basic menu items depending on the apps you installed.
+Thrive Bureau ERP automatically generates some basic menu items depending on the apps you installed.
 For example, the Website app adds two items to the main menu.
 These items are linked to pages, which are also automatically created.